Frequently Asked Questions

 Although the OFAC list is publicly available, it is very difficult and labor intensive to manually search against these long lists.
 CBC uses the credit request input information (name, address, etc.) to search against the OFAC list.

-What do I do if I get a "hit" message on an applicant?
+What do I do if I get an "alert" message on an applicant?

 It varies, but generally the OFAC database is updated approximately every 10-14 days by the FTC.